 - Educate your neighbors on what responsible dog ownership looks like.
 Here’s a resource guide to help.

-Please help LifeLine make our city a safe place for humans and animals.
+Help LifeLine make our city a safe place for people and pets!